10 tips on how to find buyers on the European fresh fruit and vegetables market

 Create contact moments and show supplier excellence

-Buyers may initially be reluctant to work with new suppliers, so know your strengths as a company and present these strengths well.
-Buyers of fresh fruit and vegetables depend on good suppliers.
-Once these buyers have established their supply chains, it will take time before they take on new suppliers.
-The main thing you can do as an exporter, is to be persistent and plan periodic contact moments with potential buyers.
+Being persistent but not pushy is the main thing you can do as an exporter.
+Plan periodic contact moments with potential buyers and listen to their priorities.
 Inform them about your crop and show excellence in product handling and compliance.
 Sometimes you can use your seasonal window to find opportunities in potential supply gaps.

 Tips: